Study-Snap/neptune/README.md

 - **Preferrably** [Docker](http://docker.com) and/or [docker-compose](https://docs.docker.com/compose/).
 Note: Can be run without docker.
 - Configured `.env` or `exported` environment variables according to the available configurations listed below.

+### For production

+- Suggested to use the associated [Helm Chart](https://github.com/Study-Snap/charts/studysnap/neptune) to deploy to k8s environment

 ## Available Configurations